Addressable quantum gates

-Here, we consider a PBS where the horizontally polarized photons $(H)$ pass through the bifringent material, while the vertically polarized ones $(V)$ are reflected without phase shift.
+Here, we consider a PBS where horizontally polarized photons $(H)$ pass through the bifringent material, while vertically polarized ones $(V)$ are reflected without phase shift.
 Photons as the physical carriers of data are represented by Fock states with a finite number of particles, and are further distinguished by their polarization.
 We represent this PBS as an AQC $((\calA,\calG,\calQ,S),\ket{\psi_0})$, with $\calD = \{ 0_V,1_V,\dots m_V\} \times \{ 0_H, 1_H,\dots m_H \}$ for some integer $m$ being the total number of photons present in the circuit, $\calQ=\calD^{\leq1}$, $\calA = \{ 1 ,\dots, 8 \}$, and $\calG = \{ \{1,2,3,4\},\{5\},\{6\},\{7\},\{8\}\}$.
 The first gate $S^{\{1,2,3,4\}}$ corresponds to the PBS itself, as shown in Fig. \ref{fig:PBS:vh}.
-Sectors $5-8$ provide the context in which the the PBS is evolving and thus play the same role as the sectors $1$ and $4$ of the Bell state creation AQC and the sectors $1$ and $6$ in the \textsc{Switch} AQC.
+Sectors $5-8$ provide the context in which the the PBS is evolving and thus play the same role as the Sectors $1$ and $4$ of the Bell state creation AQC and the Sectors $1$ and $6$ in the \textsc{Switch} AQC.
 In this AQC, photons can enter the PBS from any direction.
-The gate operator $S^{\{1,2,3,4\}}$ makes them travel to the right sector depending on their polarization, as shown in Fig. \ref{fig:PBS:vh}.
-They exit or enter the PBS during the transport step, as shown in Fig. \ref{fig:PBS:quiescent}.
-We choose the initial state $\ket {\psi_0} = \bigotimes_{i=5}^{8}\ket{i-4}_\calT^i\ket{i}_\calT^{i-4}\ket{\psi_i}^i_{\calQ_I}$ where the $\ket{\psi_i}$ represent entry photons ---see Fig. \ref{fig:PBS:quiescent}, or a superposition of such $\ket{\psi_0}$.
-The content of the target spaces entails that each entry of the PBS may communicate only with the sector in front of it.
-The gate operator of the PBS gate $S^{\{1,2,3,4\}}$ acts on general states of the sectors $1$ to $4$ as
+The gate operator $S^{\{1,2,3,4\}}$ makes them travel to the right sector depending on their polarization (Fig. \ref{fig:PBS:vh}).
+They exit or enter the PBS during the transport step (Fig. \ref{fig:PBS:quiescent}).